jonmorehouse/vimhub/README.md

 1. More detailed github issues (information on pull requests, open/close states etc)
 2. Pull Requests - create/merge pull requests
-3. Ability to browse github projects locally.
-Browse your github projects or other projects locally
+3. Milestones - create,edit,open,close milestones
+4. Omnicomplete (for milestones, and issues)
+5. Ability to auto-guess repos that are in your organization.